 Personnel Procedures.

-The Credit Union will run security checks on all personnel hired for sensitive positions in the wire transfer area.
-In addition, employees in sensitive positions are required to submit periodic statements of indebtedness.
+The Credit Union will run security checks on all personnel hired for sensitive positions such as in the wire transfer area.

-The Credit Union will develop and implement a training program designed to ensure accurate performance of wire transfer activities and a thorough understanding of the necessity for internal controls.
+The Credit Union will develop and implement a training program designed to ensure accurate performance of sensitive activities and a thorough understanding of the necessity for internal controls.
 The program will also train employees to identify and report possible schemes to defraud.

-Supervisors will afford special attention to new employees assigned to work in the wire transfer function to ensure proper training and compliance with Credit Union procedures and policies.
+Supervisors will pay special attention to new employees assigned to work in the electronic services function to ensure proper training and compliance with Credit Union procedures and policies.
 As a general rule, new employees are prohibited from working in sensitive areas of the wire transfer function.

 The Credit Union will inform employees that their responsibilities could be rotated at any time without prior notice.